Chia-Network/chia-blockchain/CONTRIBUTING.md

 ## Contributions

+### Chia Flow Process Diagram
-Please review this [diagram](https://drive.google.com/file/d/1r7AXTrj7gtD0Xy-9BtTZR6yv7WXMPgeM/view?usp=sharing), to better understand the git workflow.
+Please review this [diagram](https://drive.google.com/file/d/13LcNweYz8yoVTOY1n68PGXR7KJzbaDdq/view?usp=sharing), to better understand the git workflow.

+### Getting Started
 We would be pleased to accept code contributions to this project.
 As we have now released, the main priority is improving the mainnet blockchain.
 You can visit our [Trello project board](https://trello.com/b/ZuNx7sET) to get a sense of what is in the backlog.